 But even all the tips, tricks, and techniques listed in the section above won’t make compliance easy.

-Too, you can manually map your compliance with other security and risk management frameworks and requirements including ISO 27001, FISMA, SOC 2, and, for cloud providers, FedRAMP, so you know you’re not duplicating your efforts or doing more for NIST compliance than you need to.
+Also, you can manually map your compliance with other security and risk management frameworks and requirements including ISO 27001, FISMA, SOC 2, and, for cloud providers, FedRAMP, so you know you’re not duplicating your efforts or doing more for NIST compliance than you need to.

 But manual mapping is laborious, time-consuming, and not cost-effective.

-Or you can automate your compliance mapping, management, and monitoring, and let today’s most advanced governance, risk, and compliance (GRC) software do much of the work for you.
+The best solution is to automate your compliance mapping, management, and monitoring, and let today’s most advanced governance, risk, and compliance (GRC) software do much of the work for you.

 The Zen Way to NIST Compliance